KeatonMueller/sudoku/README.md

 ## How to use it

-This project requires you have Python 3 installed.
-If you'd like to run the API, then you need Flask installed as well.
+This project requires Python 3 and Flask.

 To use the solver, run `python3 sudoku.py`.